Durational Shortage Area Permit (DSAP)

 Teacher candidates enrolled in a teacher certification program that has been designated as a shortage area by the Connecticut State Department of Education may be eligible to accept a teaching position under a DSAP.
 The DSAP teaching position must be a permanent teaching position in the same content area as the candidate's Planned Program.
 CCSU’s School of Education and Professional Studies or Department of Special Education may choose to not support or participate in a DSAP request for any reason.

-To be eligible for a DSAP teacher candidates must:
+To be eligible for a DSAP in our program Initial Certification Teacher Candidates must:

 - Be admitted to CCSU and the Special Education Professional Program